 If you’re building a course, chances are you’re doing it because you want learners to acquire new knowledge or skills.
 Solid instructional design will help ensure that happens.

-Thirsty for more ID knowledge?
-Here are some other articles you may want to check out:
+If you want to continue learning more, here are some other articles you may want to check out:

 - Instructional Design Basics for E-Learning Development